kodelint/setup-devbox/README.md

 * **Declarative Configuration**: Define your entire development environment in easy-to-read YAML files.
 * **Intelligent State Management**: Tracks installed tools and applied settings in a `state.json` file to prevent redundant operations and ensure efficiency.
 * **Platform Support**: Currently designed for and tested on **macOS**.
 Linux support is planned for future releases.
 * **Smart Update Policies**: Control when tools with version "latest" should be updated using the `update_latest_only_after` configuration.
   Override update policies with the `--update-latest` flag to force updates of all "latest" version tools.
+* **Smart Tool Configuration Management**: Manage tool configuration files and tracks the drifts using `SHA256`
 * **Extensible Installer Support**:
   * 📦 **Homebrew (`brew`)**: Install packages and applications (primarily macOS).
   * 🐙 **GitHub Releases (`github`)**: Download and install pre-compiled binaries.